MicrosoftDocs/dynamics-365-unified-operations-public/retail/dev-itpro/retail-mass-deployment.md

 This topic explains how you can use self-service silently to perform servicing updates, initial deployments, and some concepts of special deployment.
 This topic will be updated repeatedly as the feature is developed further and more functionality is available.
 At this time, only the ability to silently update is available for use.

-## Silent Servicing
+## Silent servicing
 ### Before you begin
 > [!IMPORTANT]
 > This functionality only works in Microsoft Dynamics 365 for Retail, version 7.2, App Update 3 and beyond.
 Note that silent servicing maintains all currently installed

-### Delimiters for Mass Deployment
+### Delimiters for mass deployment
 This is the list of delimiters that can currently be used in Mass Deployment execution commands.
-These delimiters apply to App Update 3 and beyond.
+These delimiters apply to App Update 3 and later.

 |Delimiter | Description|
 |----------|------------|